spscc-mhcc/.github/profile/README.md

 Interested in joining the MHCC or attending our events?

 - Check [SPSCC Student Life](https://spscc.edu/campus-life/activities) for more details.
 - Drop by our club meetings at SPSCC – all are welcome!
-You can find us in Technical Education building.
+You can find us in the Technical Education building.

 ## Contribute